mrenne/rennelibrary/README.md

 # The Renne Library
-A Cabinet of Curiosities
+A Cabinet of Curiosities a.k.a Lots of Books!
-Lots of books!